-Children enjoy sharing their pets, and teachers are willing to cooperate; however, a child should not bring a pet to school unless he/she has advanced permission from his/her teacher and makes proper provisions for care.
+Children enjoy sharing their pets; however, a child should not bring a pet to school unless he/she has advanced permission from his/her teacher and makes proper provisions for care.
 This includes having a proper cage or container for the pet.
-Pets may be brought by parents for a short stay and then taken home with permission.
-If your child is allergic to any animals, please notify your child's principal to avoid any allergic reactions.
+With permission, pets may be brought by parents for a short stay and then taken home.
+If your child is allergic to any animals, please notify your child's teacher to avoid any allergic reactions.